Bluff, to Mexican Hat, Utah

 San Juan River and bluffs at Mexican Hat, Utah

-This is the San Juan River as it flows past that bridge on its way to the "Goosenecks" not far out of Mexican Hat.
+This is the San Juan River as it flows past that bridge in Mexican Hat on its way to the "Goosenecks" not far out of Mexican Hat.

 If you liked this Travel Adventure you might like one of these: